-Researchers have identified a gene with a key role in neuronal survivalApril 16th, 2012 in Neuroscience /
+Researchers have identified a gene with a key role in neuronal survivalApril 16, 2012 in Medicine & Health / Neuroscience

 Spanish researchers at the Institute of Neurosciences at Universitat Autonoma de Barcelona (INc-UAB) identified the fundamental role played by the Nurr1 gene in neuron survival associated with synaptic activity.
 The discovery, published in the Journal of Biological Chemistry, allows scientists to study a new target that could help to understand the relationship between alterations in neural connections, which are known to cause early cognitive deficit, and the neurodegeneration characteristic of Alzheimer's disease.